 – Tim Brooke-Taylor

-The Goodies star died at the age of 79 on April 12 after contracting the virus.
+The Goodies star died on April 12 at the age of 79 after contracting Covid-19.

 He was best known as part of the 1970s comic trio alongside Graeme Garden and Bill Oddie.

 Following Brooke-Taylor’s death, Oddie described him as an “extremely amiable, nice bloke”.

 A world-renowned playwright, McNally’s career spanned six decades and earned him four competitive Tony awards, as well as a lifetime achievement award last year.